Eldritch Instinct System Reference Document (v0.5)

 If a player does something reckless, like breaking open a door, sneaking close to opponents or as a consequence of a botched save, they roll all dice in the Tension Pool and if at least one die shows a 1, the Warden rolls 2d6 to determine a consequence.
 The lower the result, the worse the consequence.
 A consequence can be completely unrelated to the current task and does not necessarily mean that the PC fails at their task.

 If there are no dice in the Tension Pool, roll 1d6 without adding it to the Tension Pool.
-Some tasks even require the player to both add a Tension Dice and then roll all dice in the Tension Pool.
+Some tasks even require the player to both add a Tension Die and then roll all dice in the Tension Pool.

 As soon as you add the sixth Tension Die, roll all dice in the Tension Pool and determine a consequence if necessary.
 Then remove all dice from the Tension Pool.